 An introduction to the fundamentals of black and white still photography, dealing with seeing photographically, operating the camera, and darkroom processing and printing.
 Emphasis is on space, form, and time through the utilization of existing light.
-The student must provide his or her own 35 mm camera, however a limited number of cameras are available to check out from the department.
+The student must provide a 35 mm camera, however a limited number of cameras are available to check out from the department.
 Four contact hours per week.
+Meets general academic requirement A.